leinad85daniel/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task-14
 cp -u *.html .. : is a script that copies HTML files form the working directory to the parent of the working directory

+Task-15
+mv [[:upper:]]* /tmp/u : is a script that moves all files beginning with an uppercase letter to the directory /tmp/u